Why do we wake up at night?

 One in four Germans has trouble sleeping through the night and regularly suffers from disruptions to their sleep at night.
 The fact that we keep waking up at night can have different causes and have a negative effect on our health and well-being.
-So here you can find out why we wake up frequently at night and what you can do to improve sleeping through the night.
+Here you can find out why we often wake up at night and what you can do to improve sleeping through the night.

 Table of Contents

 - Nocturnal awakenings

 Good sleep is the basis of a healthy and efficient everyday life.
 According to a study by Techniker Krankenkasse, almost every fourth person in Germany suffers from problems sleeping through the night and frequent waking up at night.
 In fact, we all naturally wake up up to 30 times every night, completely independent of external stimuli.
 Experts believe that this is due to our ancestors and evolution, and that short sleep breaks at night served to protect against potential dangers and to check the environment for safety.
 Most of the time, however, we cannot remember it because it only interrupts sleep for a short time.

 Only longer waking phases of three to five minutes or more remain conscious and disrupt our sleep, especially when falling asleep again does not work right away and we consequently lie awake longer.
 Ultimately, this not only affects the length of sleep, but also the quality of sleep, which is particularly important for our health, performance and well-being during the day.
 But what can be the reasons for waking up at night and what can we do to avoid frequent sleep interruptions?

 2. Why we wake up from sleep